rosejn/osc-clj/README.md

 #### OSC Method Handlers

 Handlers are registered with an OSC path such as /foo/bar - they are only triggered if the path of the incoming OSC message matches the registered path.
+Only one handler may be registered with any given path.

 To register a handler for the path "/foo/bar" do the following:

-    (osc-handle s "/foo/bar" (fn [msg] (println "Handler for /foo/bar: " msg)) :foo)
+    (osc-handle s "/foo/bar" (fn [msg] (println "Handler for /foo/bar: " msg)))

 This will only print out received messages that match the path "/foo/bar".
 To remove call:

-    (osc-rm-handler s "/foo/bar" :foo)
+    (osc-rm-handler s "/foo/bar")

-`osc-clj` also supplies the fns `osc-rm-handlers` which will remove all the server's handlers on the specified path and `osc-rm-all-handlers` which will remove all the servers handlers within the path and below in the hierarchy (i.e. `(osc-rm-all-handlers server "/foo")` will remove all handlers registered at /foo and any below i.e. /foo/bar /foo/bar/baz etc. Passing no path to `osc-rm-all-handlers` will remove *all* handlers on the server.
+`osc-clj` also supplies the fn `osc-rm-all-handlers` which will remove all the servers handlers within the path and below in the hierarchy (i.e. `(osc-rm-all-handlers server "/foo")` will remove all handlers registered at /foo and any below i.e. /foo/bar /foo/bar/baz etc. Passing no path to `osc-rm-all-handlers` will remove *all* handlers on the server.

 ### OSC Bundles